Rupanzil/study-notes/learning-react.md

 ## The basics
 My preferred choice of tool is VITE so, I will be using and telling everything I do using VITE.
+React is nothing but a lot of JavaScript written for a library, like any other JS library and we use it to write a lot less code in case we have complex apps.